aferranc/almalinux-9-minimal/README.md

-# centos-8-minimal
+# almalinux-9-minimal

-A pure bash script to create **minimal installation ISO** image together with **additional packages**, leveraging one of official CentOS 8 ISO distribution.
+A pure bash script to create **minimal installation ISO** image together with **additional packages**, leveraging one of official AlmaLinux 9 ISO distribution.

 This will create an ISO image in the order of workflow shown below: